External GNSS converters

 You might also need RINEX handeling software:

-NB: GFZRNX usage is not allowed in routine mode without a proper commercial license.
+GFZRNX usage is not allowed in routine mode without a proper commercial license.
 Be sure to comply with it.

 A recommended receipe for setting up the external utilities